 You can do this by adding an insulating layer like fibreboard or polyfoam under your carpet or floor covering.

-Alternatively, you could go for underfloor insulation if you have a hatch which lets you get into the crawlspace under the floorboards.
+Alternatively, you could go for underfloor insulation if you have a hatch that lets you get into the crawlspace under the floorboards.
 Or you could save yourself a lot of bother by getting someone in to do it.

 Take advantage of the discounts you’re eligible for